Dr Simran Sidhu

 Awards and Achievements

-Date Type Title Institution Name Country Amount 2022 Fellowship Fellow - Higher Education Academy (FHEA) Advance HE United Kingdom - 2018 Award 2018 Women's Research Excellence Award The University of Adelaide Australia 5000 2016 Recognition American Physiological Society (APS) select award for distinction in scholarship American Physiological Society (APS) United States - 2014 Award American Heart Association Fellowship Award The University of Utah United States - 2012 Honour Warren Walsh Memorial Award for outstanding academic performance during doctoral studies The University of Queensland Australia - 2007 Achievement Class I Honours In Physiology The University of New South Wales Australia - -
+Date Type Title Institution Name Country Amount 2022 Fellowship Fellow - Higher Education Academy (FHEA) Advance HE United Kingdom - 2018 Award 2018 Women's Research Excellence Award The University of Adelaide Australia 5000 2016 Recognition American Physiological Society (APS) select award for distinction in scholarship American Physiological Society (APS) United States - 2014 Fellowship American Heart Association Fellowship The University of Utah United States - 2012 Honour Warren Walsh Memorial Award for outstanding academic performance during doctoral studies The University of Queensland Australia - 2007 Achievement Class I Honours In Physiology The University of New South Wales Australia - -

 Education